The Cerratos family can trace its noble origins to the Italian region of Tuscany

 Early Notables of the Cerratos family (pre 1700)

-Prominent among members of the family was Giovanni Cerroni of Rome, who was an influential politician in 1350; Gerardo Cerutti of Milan was involved in the military and worked under the famous Francesco Sforza during the 15th century; Antonio Cerutti, born in Novara in 1506, was an intellectual and author who...
-Another 101 words (7 lines of text) are included under the topic Early Cerratos Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Giovanni Cerroni of Rome, who was an influential politician in 1350; Gerardo Cerutti of Milan was involved in the military and worked under the famous Francesco Sforza during the 15th century; Antonio Cerutti, born in Novara in 1506, was an intellectual and author who specialized in satire; Paolo Cerri of Piacenza was an architect in 1650 who learned his trade from his father.
+His accomplishments include the Palazzo dei...
+Another 76 words (5 lines of text) are included under the topic Early Cerratos Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cerratos family to the New World and Oceana